As a kid, I can remember using tokens to ride the MTA

 pass.
 There is also a general monthly pass, semi-monthly pass, weekly

-Metro.net Prepaid Passes & Tokens.
-Coming soon ...
+Metro.net Prepaid Passes &TAP.
+Now we have ...

 barrier